 What Catfishing Is and How to Identify It

 You’ve just met someone wonderful online.
-The person is good-looking, kind, and charming, and you seem to get along better and better.
-It took only a week for you two to fall for each other.
-But there also is something strange about all this.
-Your online friend disappears for days and keeps avoiding live conversation even after a few weeks of messaging.
-This could be a case of catfishing.
+The person is good looking, kind, and charming, and your relationship seems to be progressing.
+It took only a week for you to fall for each other.
+But your online friend suddenly disappears for days and avoids live conversation even after weeks of messaging.
+Unfortunately, you could be facing a case of catfishing.

 What is catfishing?